 Designing an effective product label is key to ensuring that you will have a product that is able to catch the consumer's eye and also tell them what you have.
 Some brand-owners assume that in order for a product label to be effective, it has to be unlike anything that the customer has seen before - with a wealth of information and a label design unusual enough to make Pablo Picasso proud.

-Well, we're here to tell you that having a complicated label is not always necessary, nor productive from a sales perspective.
+Well, we're here to tell you that having a complicated product label design is not always necessary, nor productive from a sales perspective.
 Designing an effective, concise, and eye-catching label isn't always about how many components you can cram into a certain amount of space.
 More often than not it's about how well the elements work together to communicate the desired product and brand message to your potential customers.
 In an effort to help you avoid designing and printing a cluttered, busy, and overly-complicated label, we have a few tips for you and questions to ask yourself during the design process itself.

 Label Design Doesn't Need To Be Complicated